 Here, at the finish of the race on the top of the Col St Martin, I sat on the wall in the sunshine, looking around at the Mercantour mountain peaks, eating watermelon and enjoying a glass of wine (no extra charge – all included in my 5 Euro entry fee!), reflecting on what had been…a great experience.

-Nearby Nice is host to the annual Nice Ironman in June, and in the other direction Monaco hosts the TriStar Monaco 111 in September.
-From the apartment it is a few minutes jog to the beach for some open water swimming training, and a 10km “warm-up” on the bike to the start of the Ironman bike circuit in Nice.
+Your accommodation is just a few minutes jog to the beach for some open water swimming training, and a 10km “warm-up” on the bike to the start of the Ironman bike circuit.

 Conditions [in February] were great and I managed to ride the entire Ironman Nice route (vital for my preparations to race there later in the summer) including even the higher cols which had some snow at the sides of the road but roads still clear and amazing tarmac as ever!Rob G